1connect/backup-scripts/README.md

 * Run the script the second time without the `-v` option.
 You shouldn't see any output.

 * Add the script to Cron daemon.
-Edit your crontab with `crontab -e` command and add the following line to have it run everyday at 0:25:
+Edit your crontab with `crontab -e` command and add the following line to have it run every day at 0:25:

 ```
 25 0 * * * /root/backup-scripts/backup.sh